torvalds/linux/Documentation/admin-guide/binderfs.rst

   mount -t binder binder /dev/binderfs

 at which point a new instance of binderfs will show up at ``/dev/binderfs``.
-In a fresh instance of binderfs no binder devices will be present.
+In a fresh instance of binderfs yes binder devices will be present.
 There will only be a ``binder-control`` device which serves as the request handler for binderfs.
-Mounting another binderfs instance at a different location will create a new and separate instance from all other binderfs mounts.
+Mounting ayesther binderfs instance at a different location will create a new and separate instance from all other binderfs mounts.
 This is identical to the behavior of e.g. ``devpts`` and ``tmpfs``.
 The Android binderfs filesystem can be mounted in user namespaces.